Hedda Gabler: Plot

 Hedda, the daughter of a general, has just returned to her villa in Kristiania (now Oslo) from her honeymoon.
 Her husband is George Tesman, a young, aspiring, and reliable academic who continued his research during their honeymoon.
 It becomes clear in the course of the play that she never loved him, but married him because she thinks her years of youthful abandon are over.

 The reappearance of George's academic rival, Eilert Løvborg, throws their lives into disarray.
-Eilert, a writer, is also a recovered alcoholic who has wasted his talent until now.
+Eilert, a writer, is also a recovering alcoholic who has wasted his talent until now.
 Thanks to a relationship with Hedda's old schoolmate, Thea Elvsted (who has left her husband for him), Eilert shows signs of rehabilitation and has just published a bestseller in the same field as George's.
 When Hedda and Eilert talk privately together, it becomes apparent that they are former lovers.

 The critical success of his recently published work makes Eilert a threat to George, as Eilert is now a competitor for the university professorship George had been anticipating.
 George and Hedda are financially overstretched, and George tells Hedda that he will not be able to finance the regular entertaining or luxurious housekeeping that she had been expecting.
 Upon meeting Eilert, however, the couple discovers that he has no intention of competing for the professorship, but rather has spent the last few years working on what he considers to be his masterpiece, the "sequel" to his recently published work.